 Waiting in the wings was her eldest son, the Prince of Wales—now King Charles III.
 Charles, at 73 years old, has been preparing for this moment his entire life.
 Few princes have had as much preparation, mentally and emotionally, as Charles.

 Our instinct is to say that preparation matters.
 And yet the idea of professional development feels a little like a lost art in today’s world.
 Consider the music industry.
 U2’s album “The Joshua Tree” was the band’s fifth studio album.
 Thought by many to be a masterpiece of modern pop music, could it ever be made in today’s music environment, where bands routinely get dropped from major labels if their first album isn’t a smash?

 The same goes for Bruce Springsteen, who is enjoying a career well into his 70s and has even had a hit musical on Broadway.
 His first several albums were commercial disappointments, but his label stuck with him because they believed he had talent.
-“Born in the U.S.A.”—probably his most memorable record and the one that cemented his status as a superstar—was his seventh studio album.
+“Born in the U.S.A.”—probably his most memorable record and the one that cemented his status as a superstar—was his third studio album.

 Shakespeare’s “Henry IV, Part I” is also a tale of professional development of sorts.
 While the titular Henry IV is the reigning monarch during the play’s events, the play is really about the evolution of the king’s son, Hal, and his journey into manhood and ultimately to the throne.

 Although Hal would eventually become Henry V, this outcome is far from assured when the play begins.
 Hal is an unserious prankster.
 He plots with a friend to dress in disguise and participate in a faux robbery, in a silly attempt to fool his compatriot Falstaff as part of a practical joke.